Darhan Satybaldy: Early life and career

 Satybaldy was born on 26 March 1974 in the village of Abai, Saryagash District, South Kazakhstan Region.
 He is married and has three daughters and one son.

 He graduated in 1996 from the S. Seifullin Akmola Agricultural Institute.
 In 2003, he received a second higher education degree from the Kazakh University of Humanities and Law in Astana.

 Satybaldy began his professional career in 1991 as a worker at the Communism state farm in the Keles District.
 From 1996 to 1999, he served as a senior economist at the Keles State Enterprise and later as chief accountant at Kurakov & Co. in the Akmola Region.

 Between 2000 and 2002, he worked as a lead controller and auditor in the Financial Control Committee under the Ministry of Finance.
 From 2002 to 2004, he was an assistant and consultant in the Department of Economic Analysis and Control within the Office of the President.
 He later became chief expert and head of the sector in the Budget Planning and Financial Control Department (2004–2006).

 In 2006, Satybaldy briefly served as acting director of the state enterprise "Jylu" under the Astana City Housing Department.
 From 2007 to 2009, he held various roles in the Ministry of Education and Science, including deputy director of both the Budget and Finance departments, and later, deputy chairman of the Science Committee (2009–2010).

 In 2010–2011, he led a department within the National Security Committee.
 In 2011, he was appointed deputy head of the Socio-Economic Department in the Office of the Prime Minister.

 Satybaldy became äkim (mayor) of Shymkent in 2013 and was appointed First Deputy Äkim of South Kazakhstan Region in 2015.
-On 8 October 2018, he was elected alongside with Nurlan Beknazarov to the Senate of the Parliament of Kazakhstan from Shymkent.
+On 8 October 2018, he was elected alongside Nurlan Beknazarov to the Senate of the Parliament of Kazakhstan from Shymkent.